MikeTat1988/epicSearch/README.md

 2. Open the project in Visual Studio.
 3. Build and run the app on an Android device or emulator.
+4. You can extract the last log file from the emulated device by running the Logs/PullLogs.exe

 ## Future Improvements